astropy/ccdproc/README.rst

 Want more information about how to make a contribution?
 Take a look at the astropy `contributing`_ and `developer`_ documentation.

-If you are interested finacial supporting the project, please consider donating to `NumFOCUS`_ that provides financial management for the Astropy Project.
+If you are interested in finacially supporting the project, please consider donating to `NumFOCUS`_ that provides financial management for the Astropy Project.

 Acknowledgements